Turks honour Gallipoli dead as passion for Ottoman past grows

-GALLIPOLI PENINSULA, Turkey, March 18 Turkish jets flew overhead and warships cut through rough waters in the Dardanelles Straits on Wednesday to mark the centenary of one of the Ottoman Empire's final victories, as fascination with the imperial past flourishes under President Tayyip Erdogan.
+GALLIPOLI PENINSULA, Turkey Turkish jets flew overhead and warships cut through rough waters in the Dardanelles Straits on Wednesday to mark the centenary of one of the Ottoman Empire's final victories, as fascination with the imperial past flourishes under President Tayyip Erdogan.

 Record numbers of Turks have flocked to these headlands in recent years to pay homage to the defence of the Dardanelles during the Gallipoli campaign of World War One.